-The once-great companies continued re-telling their old story, when an entirely new one was overdue.
+They continued re-telling the old story, when an entirely new one was overdue.

 For them to initiate a successful digital transformation, they must first have and then clearly articulate an ambitious vision.
 This is actually relatively easy.
 But to build momentum maintain focus and effect real, sustainable change, the story must continue to unfold over time.
 It needs regular deployments and milestones, all forming a powerful and sharable narrative.
 A story that the team, customers and stakeholders – can identify and identify with.

 Where are you on your transformation journey?
 Are you already well into the early chapters, or barely through the prologue?
 Has your story truly begun or have your digital activities so far been merely helping you explore what you might do?

 Digital is not an end point or a ‘thing’.
 It’s not an asset, it’s an attitude.

 As an organisation, you need no longer wait years for a finished product before shipping.
 Digital transformation, done well, is an invaluable opportunity to deliver incremental iterations – as part of an evolving story that can be shared, debated and reshaped.

 Don’t underestimate how alien this is going to feel to your organisation.

 Just because your developers now consider themselves ‘agile’ doesn’t mean your sales teams are ready to embrace the new tool they’re going to be given, however thorough the UX research.

 No, for the incumbent, the greatest challenge is to adapt organisational culture, mindset and apparatus to embrace and effect the transformation.
 A fundamental and widespread shift is required to create and sustain an environment where iterative, incremental improvements and advancements can be created and released.